-Hugh Stevens is both a nationally known First Amendment and media lawyer and a versatile litigator.
+Over more than 50 years, Hugh Stevens’ legal career has encompassed a wide array of civil litigation, the representation of numerous media companies, and teaching both undergraduate and law students.
 For more than 20 years Hugh served as general counsel to the North Carolina Press Association, which designated him as “counsel emeritus” upon his retirement in 2002.
-In 2003 the Association honored Hugh by selecting him to receive its W. C. Lassiter Award in recognition of his zealous defense of the First Amendment.
-In 2006 he became only the second lawyer inducted into the North Carolina Journalism Hall of Fame.
+In 2003, the NCPA honored Hugh by selecting him to receive its W. C. Lassiter Award in recognition of his zealous defense of the First Amendment, and in 2006 he became the second lawyer ever inducted into the North Carolina Journalism & Media Hall of Fame

-Hugh also is a versatile and experienced teacher.
-From 1985 until 2002 he taught a course entitled “Free Press and Public Policy” at Duke University’s Terry Sanford Institute of Public Policy, and in the spring of 2008 he taught First Amendment Law as a visiting professor at the University of North Carolina School of Law.
-He also has taught media law at the UNC School of Journalism and Mass Communication, and he lectures frequently at continuing legal education programs.
+Hugh also has been a versatile and experienced teacher.
+From 1985 until 2002 he taught a “Free Press and Public Policy” seminar at Duke University’s Terry Sanford Institute of Public Policy.
+He also has taught First Amendment and media law at the UNC School of Law and UNC’s Hussman School of Journalism and Media.

 Hugh traces his interest in First Amendment law to his experience as an undergraduate at the University of North Carolina, where he served as co-editor of The Daily Tar Heel and joined other students leaders in fighting to overturn North Carolina’s notorious “speaker ban” law, which forbade left-wing activists and leaders of Communist governments from appearing on university campuses.
 After completing law school at UNC in 1968, he served four years on active duty as a U.S. Navy JAG officer, during which he honed his trial skills in numerous courts-martia